MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 y_a + y_b = (x_a + \epsilon) + (x_b - \epsilon) = x_a + x_b \ge 1
 $$

-The last inequality holds because $x^\*$ is a feasible solution and thus satisfies the first property.
+The last inequality holds because $x^\*$ is a feasible solution and thus satisfies the first LP constraint.

 These $y$ and $z$ are feasible solutions, and therefore show a contradiction in our initial assumption that $x^\*$ is an extreme point; the claim is therefore verified. $\qed$